-RSL-LAW is a niche legal practice in the heart of London specialising in Property and Family Law, Corporate Law and Company business support, Immigration and Family Office services such as translations, certifications and apostil of documents, including powers of attorney, deeds of gift, birth, death, marriage and divorce certificates.
+RSL-LAW is a niche legal practice in the heart of London specialising in Property and Family Law, Corporate Law and Company business support, Family Office services such as translations, certifications and apostil of documents, including powers of attorney, deeds of gift, birth, death, marriage and divorce certificates.

 Our PROPERTY DEPARTMENT offers a range of services to British as well as foreign clients relating to property matters, including Sales and Purchases of apartments and houses in England, Assignments of contracts for the sale and purchase of property in England, Commercial Property Leases and Land Leases & Licences, Change of Ownership by way of gifts, Registration of Non-Resident Landlords, Resolution of Landlord and Tenant disputes.
 Since 2014, RSL-LAW has had the Law Society’s Conveyancing Quality Scheme (CQS) accreditation.
 CQS provides a recognised quality standard for residential conveyancing in England.
 Membership establishes a level of credibility for RSL-LAW for its clients, buyers and sellers of residential properties in England, as well as UK mortgage lenders and insurers.
 We are also members of conveyancing panels at most high street banks and mortgage providers and have acted as solicitors for buyers of properties in England and their lenders.
 Whether you wish to buy an apartment or sell a house, or may be pay for a property for your student son or daughter who is studying in England, or wish to gift an apartment to your wife or husband, our English and Russian speaking solicitors based in central London will ensure a qualified property advice and support throughout the conveyancing process.